udfds/CodeLab/README.md

   - An crawler to navigate in one domain and explore all pages and static assets

 ## Experiments
-- flask_joblib.py
-  - API for a machine learning model
-- rich-text-editor (React)
+- Docker/app-todo
-  - Rich text editor with Slate.js and React
+  - Experiments with Dockerfile, docker-compose.yml

-- python_data_structure.ipynb
-  - Practicing Data Structures In Python
-- delivery-monitoring (Flask, RabbitMQ)
+- Java/partymanager
-  - Application for delivery request and monitoring
+  - Application for party manager.
+(SpringBoot, Gradle)
-- partymanager
+- Java/spring-eureka
-  - Application for party manager. --SpringBoot, Gradle
+  - Application to experiment Eureka

-- microblog
+- JavaScript/microblog
-  - Application for microblog like Twitter. --Express.js, MongoDB, React.js
+  - Application for microblog like Twitter.
+(Express.js, MongoDB, React.js)
+- JavaScript/rich-text-editor
+  - Rich text editor with Slate.js and React.

+- Python/delivery-monitoring
+  - Application for delivery request and monitoring.
+(Flask, RabbitMQ)
+- Python/flask_joblib.py
+  - API for a machine learning model.
+- Python/python_data_structure.ipynb
+  - Practicing Data Structures In Python.

 ## Solutions
 - gitlab-baseline-generate.py